josh-ferguson/josh-ferguson/README.md

 # Portfolio Project
 This is the github page repository, it currently holds a simple portfolio project using HTML, CSS and JavaScript.
 It displays some of the project that have been completed during the Full-Stack Codecadamy course.

-+ This project is currently viewable on my github pages (https://josh-ferguson.github.io/)

 ## Features
 + About me section
 + Projects (displayed in a slider)